brainframe-me/dynamodb-titan/README.md

 > - hostname: 127.0.0.1, port: 2222

-> - now click "open" which should log you into your local vagrant (username= vagrant)
+> - now click "open" which should log you into your local vagrant (username & password = 'vagrant')

 <a name="DEPLOYMENT1"/>
 # DETAILS DEPLOYMENT 1